liamslj13/Mathemetics-Animated/README.md

 # About this repository
-This repository houses animations of mathematics that I find interesting such as different functions, graphs, concepts, there really is no structure as to how they will be posted.
+This repository houses animations of mathematics that I find interesting such as different functions, graphs, concepts, there really is no structure as to how they will be added.
 However, I do plan to organize these animations in a comprehensible way.

 ## Creation process
 These animations are programmed in Python with [3Blue1Brown's](https://www.youtube.com/c/3blue1brown) Math animation engine ***Manim***, and specifically the [community version of this library](https://www.manim.community/).
 I have set it up to run on a conda environment in VS code.
 You can make your own conda environment for manim by implementing the following in terminal, shell, or other command line interfaces: